Welcome to the Topicus KeyHub manual.

 For external directories it is mandatory to choose a password for Topicus KeyHub This password will be used to encrypt the password safes and to create accounts on linked systems.

 See chapter chapter 5 for more details and possibilities on password usage.

 Choosing the password concludes step 1.

 The second step in the registration process is to setup two-factor authentication (2FA).
-For this step a smartphone is required with a 2FA-app compatible for the TOTP-protocol.
-The Topicus KeyHub-app is recommended as this app supports push-notifications.
+For this step you can either use a security key, or a smartphone with a 2FA-app compatible with the TOTP-protocol.
+Any FIDO2-compatible security key should work.
+For TOTP, the Topicus KeyHub-app is recommended as this app supports push-notifications.
 With this app the user only needs to enter Yes or No in order to verify a logon request instead of typing a 6-digit code.
 Alternative apps that are supported are Google Authenticator, Duo Mobile and the Microsoft Authenticator.

 |If Topicus KeyHub authenticates against an external directory, it might be possible to skip step 2.
 This is most likely due to the fact that the external directory already enforces 2FA.|

 The following screen is displayed: